Close Close search drawer

 Honored on October 17, 2006, when the National Sports Museum and the Women’s Sports Foundation announced that the Billie Jean King International Women’s Sports Center, the nation’s first permanent, comprehensive museum collection dedicated to women’s sports, will be housed at the National Sports Museum when it opens in New York City in 2008.

 Serves currently on the boards of the Elton John AIDS Foundation and the Women’s Sports Foundation.
-In 2006 she received several honors including Glamour Magazine’s Lifetime Achievement Award, the National Equality Award from the Human Rights Campaign and was one of the inaugural inductees into the California Hall of Fame.
+In 2006 she received several honors including Glamour magazine’s Lifetime Achievement Award, the National Equality Award from the Human Rights Campaign and was one of the inaugural inductees into the California Hall of Fame.

-View more inductees from the 1st class, inducted in 2006.
+Discover more inductees from the 1st class.